kailash-manasarovar/statement/docs/index.md

 !!! warning
     - This is a private repo and is not available to the public.
-    - If you are reading this without permission, or the requisite credentials, you may be prosecuted.
+    - If you are reading this without permission, or without the requisite credentials, you may be prosecuted.

 ## Summary statement